yangzhi-psy/gRAICAR/README.md

 Institute of Psychology, Chinese Academy of Sciences

 -
+**To download this package, simply download the zip file (see the last button on the right sidebar) or clone the repository.**

 ## Release note
+**Feb 15, 2015: Version 1.1**

+- This version provides an option to perform ICA on individual subjects using RAICAR.
+Users can provide fMRI datasets and a group-level mask (both registered to standard space), and leave the ICA and gRAICAR work to the software.
+- A few bug fixes.

 **Jan 16, 2015: Version 1.0**

-The first release of gRAICAR after a major reorganization.
+The first release of gRAICAR after a major reconstruction.

 Key features: